Skip to Content

 In these 20 best gay movies to watch, we've included a mix of stunning locations where LGBTQ stories took place, to inspire your next adventure!

-Some people get their inspiration for travel online.
+Some people get their travel inspiration online.
 Others turn to holiday brochures.
 A few even ask their friends for recommendations.
 And then there’s those of us who love getting wanderlust from the big screen.

 There’s nothing like a well-crafted LGBTQ story to ignite our obsession for a new location!